elucian/bee/syntax/structure.md

 One application has a global context where variables and constants are allocated.
 Each application file can contribute with new elements that can be created in this context.
 The global context can be also called _application context_ or _session context_;

-* Global context helps to store and identify _public identifiers_ from all loaded modules;
+* Global context helps to store and identify _public identifiers_ from all loaded components;
-* When a module is loaded, all public members are defined in the _global context_;
+* When a component is loaded, all public members are defined in the _global context_;

 ## Name space

-A module can establish one or more local name-spaces where you can define module members and statements.
+A component can establish one or more local name-spaces where you can define component members and statements.

 **example**
 ```
-** module name-space
+** component name-space
 make i := 1 ∈ Z;
 trial
   ** local name-space